skhan-tech/skhan-tech.github.io/_posts/2020-01-10-mta-traffic-analysis.md

 # Problem Statement
 WomenTechWomenYes (WTWY) is a non-profit organization whose mission is to promote the participation of women in the technology sector.
 This group holds an annual fundraising gala in order to raise awareness and receive donations to promote their cause.
-The group uses uses a street team for outreach and promotion of their gala event.
+The group uses a street team for outreach and promotion of their gala event.

 > WomenTechWomenYes (WTWY) has an annual gala at the beginning of the summer each year.
 As we are new and inclusive organization, we try to do double duty with the gala both to fill our event space with individuals passionate about increasing the participation of women in technology, and to concurrently build awareness and reach.